North Korea testing new ICBMs: US

 It appeared to be an intercontinental ballistic missile that is larger than any of the North’s known ICBMs.
 The US official who commented did not estimate the maximum range.

-Last week’s launch was North Korea’s ninth round of weapons tests already this year as it uses a break in diplomacy to expand its military capabilities while attempting to pressure the United States for concessions.
+Last week’s launch was North Korea’s ninth round of weapons tests already this year as it uses a break in diplomacy to expand its military capabilities while attempting to pressure the US for concessions.

 The Biden administration has tried to bring North Korea back to the negotiating table after three rounds of Trump meetings with leader Kim Jong-un aimed at denuclearising the Korean peninsula brought no appreciable change in the North Korean posture.